McCoyGroup/RynLib/README.md

 The _container_ is a specific instance of the image.
 A container is editable, so things like `rynlib config update_lib` will work to edit the container.
 This will not work on the image.
 In general, you want your containers to be as stateless as possible, but sometimes for debugging it's nice to have the flexibility.

-You can get a Docker container from the image by using [`docker create`](https://docs.docker.com/engine/reference/commandline/create/).
-Do all your work starting from a container.

 ##Data